<<Previous | Story Intro | Return to Stories | Next >>

 "You...You did..." she looked back into his eyes.
 Flinched visibly at what she saw there.
 Emotions that she was all too familiar with.
 "You did it for her," she whispered under her breath, so softly that the words never reached his ears.

 "I what?
 I did what?"
 He was totally confused.
 The only thing he knew for certain was that he'd done something that had resulted in his Wife pulling away from him.
-So what had happened, what had changed, between the time she had fallen asleep in his arms, lying on top of him, her body still sheathing him...and right now?
+So what had happened, what had changed, between the time she had fallen asleep in his arms, laying on top of him, her body still sheathing him...and right now?
 He began to carefully examine everything that had been said...and done...from the moment he'd opened his eyes, to that very moment, standing and watching the distress on her face.

 "It’s stupid and it’s meaningless and-" She bit back a sob.
 No, it wasn’t meaningless.
 Or it hadn’t been, until Sha’re had appeared.
 Damn it to hell!
 What else had that surprise visit changed?
 What other demons were lurking in her heart, loosed by her insecurities, her jealousies; waiting to pounce and attack her with dark whispers?